 9. Sweating At Night

 Sweating at night is usually linked to infections or as a side effect of certain medications.
 Women often experience sweating at night during menopause.
-So, although sweating at night isn’t a symptom that is exclusive to cancer, you need to look out for severe night sweats that can drench your clothes and sheets.
-This could be related to lymphoma.
+So, although sweating at night isn’t a symptom that is exclusive to cancer, you need to

 10. Unexplained Weight Loss